wagner4400/golang-starter/README.md

         - `user/`: User-related handlers

 4. **pkg/**
-    - Contains public packages that can be imported by other projects
+    - Contains public packages that can be imported and reused by other projects
     - Components:
         - `aws/`: AWS integration code
         - `database/`: Database related code